Progressbar-Discord-Server/PB95-Datamining/README.md

 Keep in mind that builds are decompiled by hand using a script ([Check out this folder for more info](https://github.com/Progressbar-Discord-Server/PB95-Datamining/tree/main/decompiling)).

-**It is currently impossible to recompile the game from the source code.**
+**It is currently impossible to recompile the game from the source code.
+In addition, it's also obfuscated.**

 ## Disclaimer